strongloop/strongloop.com2/_posts/2019-12-18-loopback-2019-review.md

 [Migration guide work](https://github.com/strongloop/loopback-next/issues/1849) began this year and it will continue to be the focus.
 The goal is to add some tooling around migration to make the migration process from LB3 to LB4 easier.
 If you have an existing LoopBack 3 application, take a look at the migration guide and gives us feedback!

 The LB team will also work on feature parity that is needed for LB3 to LB4 migration, and the developer experience to make users' lives easier.
 They would like to take some time in each milestone to address some of the pain points that users mentioned.
-The team is also looking at innovating cloud native deployment, database integration, as well as messaging/event driven style APIs.
+The team is also looking at innovation around cloud native deployment, database integration, as well as messaging/event driven style APIs.

 Finally, look for improved documentation that address user questions, and more up-to-date docs that better reflect the quickly-changing code base.